ringgi/railo-cookbook/README.md

 Railo Cookbook
 =================

-This cookbook installs Railo (right now on tomcat)
+This cookbook installs Railo onto an OpsWorks Java layer.

 Requirements
 ------------

-The cookbook has been tested on Ubuntu 12.04, but should work on most platforms where Java 6 or 7 work.
+This cookbook is a fork of https://github.com/ringgi/railo-cookbook that has been heavily modified for use within Amazon OpsWorks as an addition to a Java layer.

 ### Platforms
-- Ubuntu
+- Amazon OpsWorks Java layer

 ### Cookbooks
 - java